timtroendle/urban-occupants-paper/doc/main.md

 Possible procedure:

 * create a people-model time series for each individual in the time use survey
-* through feature selection identify the features of individuals that explain their day time series best
+* through feature selection identify the features of individuals that explain their day time series best using Cramer's V
 * start selecting features starting from the most important one, as long as the remaining cluster will stay large enough (must be at at least > 20) (maybe using ANOVA, analysis of variance)
 * cluster people by those features (simply by their different values) and calculate markov chain for all cluster
 * (later below: use those features as control features for the synthetic population)

+Discuss difficulty of problem: there is no _correct_ way of doing this.

 ### Synthetic Population {#synthetic_population}

 Synthetic population using Hierarchical Iterative Proportional Fitting: fitting households and individuals at the same time

-## Optional: Identification of Heating behaviour

-Using measured energy data and using Bayesian inference, estimate the likelihood for a certain heating behaviour in a region.
+### Building Energy Model

+Using the same model for each dwelling

+Rational for using the exact same model for each dwelling: this can be seen similar to the normative building energy assessment where the object of study is the building and its impact on energy demand.
+Heating behaviour is considered external *and always equal*.
+Here, the object of study is the heating behaviour of people and its impact on energy demand.
+The building could be considered external *and always equal*.

 # Case Study

 short intro to London Haringey

-describe data sets: UK Time Use Survey 2000, Census 2011, (UKBuildings?)
+describe data sets: UK Time Use Survey 2000, Census 2011

-## Model Calibration Results
+## Feature Selection Results

-which attributes are significant in terms of energy usage?
+Discuss correlation of features between features and to the time series.

 ## Simulation Results

-test beds: (a) deterministic versus proposed ABM apporach -- compare timing and magnitude of peak; (b) relative importance of setpoint versus timing and duration of use; (c) relative importance of physical characterstics of dwelling versus stochastic representation of occupant activities
+### Results for Time Triggered Strategy (optional)

+### Results for Preferred Features

+* discuss variation between wards in terms of energy usage and in terms of dynamic load profile

+### Results for Alternative Feature Selection

 ![Average thermal power per ward](../doc/figures/thermal_power_per_ward.png)
 ![Average thermal power per LSOA](../doc/figures/thermal_power_per_lsoa.png)